oceanprotocol/docs/discover/faq.md

 <summary>What's the amount of veOcean one can get for locking 1 Ocean token?</summary>

 1 veOCEAN if you lock for 4 years.
 Learn more about VeOCEAN [here](https://docs.oceanprotocol.com/rewards/df-veocean).
+  (should be removed as it is already in the docs, we are redirecting the user "from the docs, to the docs" which doesn't make sense)
 </details>

 <details>